jdc-cunningham/esp01-hydration-sensor/DEVLOG.md

 - EPS-01 goes back to deep sleep (target is daily)
 - massive buck boost converter drains ESP-01 battery :(

+The two circuits will need to be joined with a switch so that once the battery is plugged in, then it turns on and both devices should be in sync regarding timing.
+There is communication from the Seeduino to the ESP-01 so it's not completely blind but yeah and time-padding.

 # 03/17/2021
 I think today is it.
 I can finally finish this project and the device should last a month long or more.
 I am finally done buying parts... it's stressful ordering parts regarding delivery completion.